markjprice/web-dev-net9/docs/errata/improvements.md

 - [Page 413 - Calling services in the Northwind MVC website](#page-413---calling-services-in-the-northwind-mvc-website)
 - [Page 458 - Using NSubstitute to create test doubles](#page-458---using-nsubstitute-to-create-test-doubles)
 - [Page 500 - Good media practices, Page 502 - Uploading images to Umbraco CMS](#page-500---good-media-practices-page-502---uploading-images-to-umbraco-cms)

+# Page 3 - History of ASP.NET Core

+> Thanks to [Paul Marangoni](https://github.com/pmarangoni) for raising [this issue on February 13, 2025](https://github.com/markjprice/web-dev-net9/issues/35).

+In the second bullet, I describe ASP:
+- **Active Server Pages (ASP)** was released in 1996 and was Microsoft’s first attempt at a platform for dynamic server-side execution of website code.
+ASP files contain a mix of HTML and code that executes on the server written in the VBScript language.

+Readers do not need to know any details of this 30-year-old technology so I will remove the second sentence in the next edition and add a note to explain why I include the bullet for ASP:
+- **Active Server Pages (ASP)** was released in 1996 and was Microsoft’s first attempt at a platform for dynamic server-side execution of website code.
+I include this bullet so that you understand where the **ASP** initialism comes from because it is still used today in modern ASP.NET Core.

 # Page 27 - Connecting to Azure SQL Edge in a Docker container